VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="CaL"></a> 6.6.1 Concept and Logic

 The basic structure of an order is a graph of nodes and edges.
 The AGV is expected to traverse the nodes and edges to fulfill the order.
-The full graph of all connected nodes and edges are held by master control.
+The full graph of all connected nodes and edges is held by master control.

-The graph representation in the master control contains restrictions, e. g. which AGV is allowed to traverse which edge.
+The graph representation in the master control contains restrictions, e.g., which AGV is allowed to traverse which edge.
 These restrictions will not be communicated to the AGV.
-The master control only includes edges in an AGV’s order which the concerning AGV is allowed to traverse.
+The master control only includes edges in an AGV order which the concerning AGV is allowed to traverse.

 It is to be avoided that the master control has a separate graph representation for each type of AGV.
-Whenever possible, one location, e. g. waiting position in front of fire door, should only have one node for all types of AGVs.
+Whenever possible, one location, e.g., a waiting position in front of fire door, should only have one node for all types of AGV.
-However, due to the different sizes and specifications of the AGVs, it might be necessary to deviate from this standard in certain situations.
+However, due to the different sizes and specifications of AGV, it might be necessary to deviate from this standard in certain situations.

 ![Figure 3 Graph representation in Master Control and graph transmitted in orders](./assets/Figure3.png)
 >Figure 3 Graph representation in Master Control and graph transmitted in orders